-Typically, water leaking from your indoor unit, whether it be a ducted split system or wall mounted split system, is caused by either a blocked condensate drain pipe or a faulty condensate pump.
+Typically, water leaking from your indoor unit, whether it be a ducted split system or a wall-mounted split system, is caused by either a blocked condensate drain pipe or a faulty condensate pump.

-While a blocked condensate drain pipe is an easy quick fix that you won't need to call a HVAC technician for, a faulty condensate pump might be out of your technical ability as you'll have to disconnect and reconnect electrical wiring to replace it.
+A blocked condensate drain pipe is an easy quick fix that you won’t require calling an expensive HVAC technician to repair.
+But a faulty condensate pump might be out of your technical ability as you’ll have to disconnect and reconnect electrical wiring to replace it.

 That said, let’s cover some viable options to repair your leaking air conditioner, and also provide some expert advice to prevent it from happening again in the future.

-Why Is My Air Conditioner Leaking Water Inside?
+Why Is My Home Air Conditioner Leaking Water Inside?